spotify/luigi/doc/luigi_patterns.rst

 .. code-block:: python

-    class ExampleTask(luigi.Task):
+    class A(luigi.Task):
         date = luigi.DateParameter(batch_method=max)

-What's exciting about this is that if you send multiple ExampleTasks to the scheduler, it can combine them and return one.
-So if ExampleTask(date=2016-07-28), ExampleTask(date=2016-07-29) and ExampleTask(date=2016-07-30) are all ready to run, you will start running ExampleTask(date=2016-07-30).
-While this is running, the scheduler will show ExampleTask(date=2016-07-28), ExampleTask(date=2016-07-29) as batch running while ExampleTask(date=2016-07-30) is running.
-When ExampleTask(date=2016-07-30) is done running and becomes FAILED or DONE, the other two tasks will be updated to the same status.
+What's exciting about this is that if you send multiple As to the scheduler, it can combine them and return one.
+So if A(date=2016-07-28), A(date=2016-07-29) and A(date=2016-07-30) are all ready to run, you will start running A(date=2016-07-30).
+While this is running, the scheduler will show A(date=2016-07-28), A(date=2016-07-29) as batch running while A(date=2016-07-30) is running.
+When A(date=2016-07-30) is done running and becomes FAILED or DONE, the other two tasks will be updated to the same status.

-If you want to limit how big a batch can get, simply set batch_size.
+If you want to limit how big a batch can get, simply set max_batch_size.
 So if you have

 .. code-block:: python

-    class ExampleTask(luigi.Task):
+    class A(luigi.Task):
         date = luigi.DateParameter(batch_method=max)

         max_batch_size = 10